tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 [toy]: https://pypy.org/categories/toy-optimizer.html

-This several-line function (as long as you already have a hashmap and a union-find available to you) is enough to build local value numbering!
+This several-line function (as long as you already have a hash map and a union-find available to you) is enough to build local value numbering!
 And real compilers are built this way, too.